sstelfox/stelfox.net/content/blog/2014-04-14-disabling-gnomes-keyring-in-fedora-19.md

 Warning: Unable to connect to SSH agent
 ```

-I also noticed that periodically I got a Gnome keyring popup asking for my SSH
+I also noticed that periodically I got a Gnome keyring pop-up asking for my SSH
 agent rather than my command-line client.
 I'm personally not a big fan of
 Gnome, but I deal with because it's the default for Fedora, tends to stay out
 of your way, and switching to something else is just not a project I've had